Optimising registration flow of a digital patient portal for holiday emergencies

 Research

-Eurocross informed us that of the users eligible for a DiDo around 60% activated theirs.
+Eurocross informed us that only 60% of the eligible DiDo users activated their account.
 Prior patient interactions highlighted SMS verification issues.
-A crucial step for activation and login due to the DiDo containing medical information.
+A crucial step for activation and login.
 Eurocross asked to look into biometric authentification to resolve this and review whether there might be more holding users back from using the patient portal.

 Expert Review

-My expert review focused on identifying areas of improvement from the activation email to the onboarding flow.
+The expert review focused on identifying areas of improvement from the activation email to the onboarding flow.
 The insights were used as input for the scoping session.
-Together with my colleague we presented these and prioritised via an Impact Effort Matrix.
+Together with my colleague we presented these and prioritised them through an Impact Effort Matrix.

-- We expect that Biometric Authentication or other 2 Factor Authentication (2FA) alternatives replacing SMS verification help users complete activation and login.
+- We expect that Biometric Authentication or other 2 Factor Authentication (2FA) alternatives help users complete registration and login.

-- We expect that activating the CTA’s, allowing users to get feedback and providing clear feedback in error states helps users move forward in their activation and login process.
+- We expect that activating the CTA’s and rewriting error state feedback will help users move forward in their registration and login process.

 - We expect that adjusting colours to meet WCAG AA accessibility standards will help users in their overall interaction with DiDo.

-- We expect that improving the content of the activation email will help convince users to use their DiDo.
+- We expect that rewriting the activation email will help convince users to use their DiDo.

-- We expect that keeping users logged in for longer time will improve to comfort of use within DiDo.
+- We expect that keeping users logged in for longer time will improve to comfort of use.

 Competitor Analysis

-I conducted a competitor analysis to learn how other organisations used biometric authentification, learn about requirements and discover alternative solutions.
+The goal of the competitor analysis was to learn how other organisations used biometric authentication, learn about requirements and discover alternative solutions.
 This analysis included devices beyond mobile, since Eurocross informed us patients often use tablets and laptops for their DiDo as well.
-I analysed a variety of flows from hospital files to google login.
+The analysys contained a variety of flows from hospital patient portals to google login.

 - Biometric Authentication can be used on both Android and Apple devices from mobile to desktop via WebAuthn.

-- Some organisations require both biometric and SMS or email authentication, probably due containing sensitive information.
+- Some organisations require both biometric and SMS or email authentication, probably due to containing sensitive information.

-- Authentication management is often offered in registration flows and then managed via the account settings.
+- Authentication is often introduced in registration flows and managed via account settings.

 The analysis rose some questions on technical limitations and legal requirements around healthcare information.
 To answer these we discussed them with the legal department of Eurocross and the development team during our first design review.